Murder of Chester Poage: Briley Piper

+Piper filed a federal habeas corpus action in the U.S. District Court for South Dakota.
+The case was assigned to the Honorable Roberto A. Lange.
+On May 4, 2026, the 8th Circuit Court of Appeals has affirmed Judge Lange’s decision.
+He remains incarcerated at South Dakota State Penitentiary awaiting execution.

 Darrell Hoadley

 Darrell R. Hoadley (born November 5, 1979) was born in Laramie, Wyoming.
 He had a difficult childhood and was abused by his mother and her male friends.
 By the time of the murder he was living in Lead, South Dakota and had a daughter.
 Unlike Page and Piper, Hoadley did not waive his right to have a jury determine his sentence.
 He pleaded not guilty at his trial.
 After the jury deadlocked 8–4 in favor of life in prison, he was spared execution.
 Hoadley was sentenced to life in prison in 2001.
 He remains incarcerated at South Dakota State Penitentiary.